In Ukraine, broken lives in a broken house, just one of many

 Instead of a home, their broken house is now a symbol of their broken lives.

 Nila Zelinska recalled the terror of the bombardments that forced them to leave.
-They scooped up her 82-year-old mother and then escape the flames and explosions by fleeing with her through their garden.
+They scooped up her 82-year-old mother and then escaped the flames and explosions by fleeing with her through their garden.

 “Everything was on fire,” she said. ”I didn’t think I could get her out of there, because she is very old.
 But we grabbed her by the arms and began to run.”